Frequently Asked Questions

 Maxient is a student conduct case management software used by Residence Services at the University of Calgary.
 If you receive an email from email@example.com or from a sender that has "(via Maxient)" next to their name, it means that correspondence was sent to you through this secure third-party system.
 If you have any questions about any correspondence from our office, or questions about Maxient, you can email firstname.lastname@example.org, or call the Coordinator, Residence Conduct at 403-210-6446.

-As outlined in the Residence Community Standards, students are welcome to bring an advisor to the hearing if they choose.
-The advisor's role would be to provide you with support, and they would not be a participant in the Hearing.
-An advisor may be a peer, the Student Ombuds, or Students' Union or Graduate Students Association representative.
-Please note, members of the Residence Students' Association are not eligible to serve as an advisor in these meetings.
+As outlined in the Residence Guidelines, Procedures, and Community Standards, residents may bring an advisor to the meeting with them if they choose.
+The advisor’s role would be to provide you with support, but they are not a participant in the meeting.
+An advisor could be a peer, the Student Ombuds, or Students’ Union or Graduate Students Association representative.
+Please note, CAs and members of the Residence Student Leadership Council may not serve as an advisor in these meetings.